CartoDB/documentation/app/content/data-observatory/overview/getting-started.md

 #### From your cloud data storage or warehouse

 You can also access your subscriptions directly from BigQuery, AWS, or Azure.
 Refer to [this step-by-step guide](../../guides/accessing-your-subscriptions-from-bigquery-aws-or-azure) to learn more.
-If you are a BigQuery user, you can also leverage the [Spatial Extension for BigQuery](/spatial-extension-bq) to perform spatial analysis using your Data Observatory datasets without leaving your BigQuery console.
+If you are a BigQuery user, you can also leverage the [Analytics Toolbox for BigQuery](/spatial-extension-bq) to perform spatial analysis using your Data Observatory datasets without leaving your BigQuery console.

 <div style="text-align:center" >
 <img src="/img/data-observatory/do-access-in-menu.png" alt="Data Observatory access in menu." style="width:100%">